-- 2. From the Ports tab in the Design Tree View, drag the Memory Interface instance and let the mouse hover over one of the Edge_Anchor locations available for the Memory Interface type.
+- 1. Select the Memory Interface type from the drop-down menu. - From the Ports tab in the Design Tree View, drag the Memory Interface instance and let the mouse hover over one of the Edge\Anchor locations available for the Memory Interface type.
 A tooltip reports whether it is a legal or illegal location for the Interface instance. - 3.
-Drop the Interface instance into a legal Edge_Anchor location.
+Drop the Interface instance into a legal Edge\Anchor location.

 Note: DRC rules are enforced.
 Drag-and-drop I/O placement that violates the DRC rules are reported in the Log window.
-For Memory Interface, the DRC checks the Data Width and the Data Rate compliance.
+For Memory Interface, the DRC checks the Data Width and the Data Rate compliance\.
 If the specific location cannot accommodate the Data Width or the Data Rate of the Memory interface, no I/O assignment is made.
 An error is reported in the Log Window with a message that explains why the assignment is not accepted.
-In the following figure, the DRC error message reports that the ddr3 instance requires 64 ports, but the SOUTH_SE location can accommodate only 58 pins.
+In the following figure, the DRC error message reports that the ddr3 instance requires 64 ports, but the SOUTH\SE location can accommodate only 58 pins.

-Note: Data Rate compliance will be enforced in a later release.
+Note: \Data Rate compliance will be enforced in a later release.